 - Choose wedding wear (and the luggage to tote it).

 - Search for a Las Vegas Hotel

-- Let reservationists know you're coming to get married in Vegas.
+- Let the hotel reservationist know you're coming to get married in Vegas.
 You might get an upgrade.

-- Make reservations for a celebratory lunch or dinner.
-It's preferable to hold a wedding reception in a restaurant's private room.
-See if a restaurant that you like offers one.
+- To arrange a reception, make reservations for a celebratory lunch or dinner.
+It's preferable to hold one in a restaurant's private room; see if a restaurant that you like offers one.
 Ask if there is a minimum and a maximum number of guests it can hold.
 Discuss prices.

 - Is it just the two of you?
 Then consider reserving a table at one of these romantic Las Vegas restaurants (and be sure to let the management know it's your wedding day).

 - Don't forget to arrange for a wedding cake.
 Freed's Bakery has been in business for many years and makes a variety of beautiful and delicious cakes, from ones for Brides on a Budget to themed cakes to elaborate multi-tiered confections.